 The grounds of Chester Bed and Breakfast are an informal sanctuary for a wide variety of Virginia wildlife.
 Deer, hawks, tree frogs, hummingbirds and many species of nesting birds, among others, can be seen on a regular basis.
 Our promiximity to the Blue Ridge and the James River make it possible to spot many varieties of unusual birds at our delightful Scottsville lodging; in fact, a bird census is conducted twice a year by a local wildlife group.

 Our beloved Lucy Rose, who always took great pride and joy in greeting guests, is no longer with us in body, but always here in spirit.
-While she can never be replaced, our hearts are lifted by the arrival of an exuberant and mischievious cat who traveled back with us from the West Indies to begin a new life in Virginia!
-Miss D is settling in nicely, and adapting to the often cooler climate.
+While she can never be replaced, our hearts have been lifted by the arrival of two new animals.
+Miss D is an exuberant and mischeivous cat who traveled back with us from the West Indies and has adapted to life in a cooler climate quite well.
+She is joined by Trixie, a two-year-old Brussels Griffon whose character and spunk belie her small stature and missing front leg.
+A rescue dog from Green Dogs Unleashed, she has brought as much love into our lives as we have into hers.

 Chester Bed and Breakfast Virginia - Role in History